alorthius/algorithms-lab-1/README.md

 * shellsort.py

-calculations.py - module to test the algorithms Results of the test are saving to the json files: task_1, task_2, task_3 and task_4.json respectively visualisation.py - module to build the graphics
+calculations.py - module to test the algorithms Results of the test are saving to the json files: task_1, task_2, task_3 and task_4.json respectively. visualisation.py - module to build the graphics